About Croatia, a Mediterranean Gem

 Built in the 4th century by Roman Emperor Diocletian, this palace complex is a historical monument and a thriving part of Split’s Old Town.

-The architecture of Diocletian’s Palace showcases a blend of Roman, Gothic, and Renaissance styles, making it an architectural marvel.
-Its massive stone walls, intricate carvings, and grand entrances transport visitors back to the era when it was built.
+Diocletian’s Palace is an architectural marvel, blending Roman, Gothic, and Renaissance styles.
+Its stone walls, intricate carvings, and grand entrances transport you back to the era when it was built.

 Exploring the palace allows you to wander through its narrow streets and discover hidden courtyards filled with charming shops, cafes, and restaurants.
 You can do it by yourself, or learn more by joining the Old Town and Diocletian’s Palace Walking Tour.

-Aside from its architectural splendor, Diocletian’s Palace is home to various interesting attractions.
-The Cathedral of Saint Domnius stands proudly within the palace walls and boasts stunning medieval artwork.
-In addition, climbing the impressive bell tower gives you amazing panoramic views of Split.
+It’s also home to various interesting attractions, like the Cathedral of Saint Domnius, which stands proudly within the palace walls and features stunning medieval artwork.
+In addition, if you climb the impressive bell tower, you get amazing panoramic views of Split.

 You can also explore the underground cellars that were once used for storage.
 They now showcase artifacts from different historical periods.
-Additionally, visit Peristyle Square, the central gathering place within the palace complex where you can witness live performances or simply soak in the vibrant atmosphere.
+Additionally, Peristyle Square, the central gathering place within the palace complex, is where you can witness live performances or simply soak in the vibrant atmosphere.

 7. Rovinj